glacials/twos.dev/src/cold/winter.md

 ### Documents {#documents}

 A document is an HTML file or a Markdown file with optional frontmatter.
+The first level 1 heading (`<h1>` in HTML or `#` in Markdown) will be used as the document title.

 This is an example document called `example.md`:

 ```markdown
 ---